dibyasom/Tic-Tac-Toe/README.md

 | **1**           | D   | E   | F   |
 | **2**           | G   | H   | I   |

-Now the user can just drop a character to refer to any specific shell, easy-peasy?<br>Here's the code to do that.
+Now the user can just drop a character to refer to any specific cell, easy-peasy?<br>Here's the code to do that.

 ```C
 void labelBoard(char** board, int boardSize){